-- 1) Independent in relation to the company and company management. - 2) For exact number of shares, see page 78.
+Independent in relation to the company and company management.
+For exact number of shares, see page 78.

 Shareholders have been able to submit proposals and comments to the Nomination Committee until 31 January 2023.
 The Nomination Committee's proposals are published through the notice to the AGM.
-In connection with the notice, the Nomination Committee publishes a motivated statement on the company's website that supports its proposals to the Board and a report on how the Nomination Committee's work has been conducted all Board members during the autumn.
-The Chairman of the Board carried out a comprehensive evaluation in terms of the number of questions.
-The result was consistently very positive.
+In connection with the notice, the Nomination Committee publishes a motivated statement on the company's website that supports its proposals to the Board and a report on how the Nomination Committee's work has been conducted.